We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Out of all the organs, liver is by far the most nutritious.

 The liver is a remarkable organ with hundreds of functions related to metabolism.
-One of its functions is to store important nutrients for the rest of the body.
+One of its functions is to store important nutrients for the rest of your body.

-Eating liver once per week is a good way to ensure that you get optimal amounts of these very important nutrients.
+Eating liver once per week is a good way to ensure that you get optimal amounts of these vital nutrients.

 Sardines are small, oily fish that can be eaten whole.

-Given that the organs are usually the most nutritious parts of an animal, it is not surprising to see that whole sardines are incredibly nutritious.
+Given that the organs are usually the most nutritious parts of an animal, it’s not surprising that whole sardines are very nourishing.

-They contain a little bit of almost every nutrient that the body needs and are pretty close to being perfect from a nutritional standpoint (31).
+They contain a little bit of almost every nutrient your body needs (

-Like other fatty fish, they’re also very high in heart-healthy Omega-3s.
+Like other fatty fish, they’re also very high in heart-healthy omega-3 fatty acids.

-Bottom Line: Small, oily fish like sardines are usually eaten whole, which includes the organs, bones, brains and other nutritious parts.
-They contain a little bit of almost every nutrient we need.
+Small, oily fish like sardines are usually eaten whole, so you consume the organs, bones, and other nutritious parts.
+They contain a little bit of almost every nutrient you need.

 When it comes to the nutritional value of fruits, blueberries are in a league of their own.

-They are loaded with powerful antioxidant substances, including anthocyanins and various phytochemicals, some of which can cross the blood-brain barrier and exert protective effects on the brain (32).
+They are loaded with powerful antioxidant substances, including anthocyanins and various other plant compounds, some of which can cross the blood-brain barrier and exert protective effects on your brain (

 Several studies have examined the health effects of blueberries in humans.

-This finding makes sense, given that eating blueberries has been shown to increase the antioxidant value of the blood (35).
+This finding is in line with studies showing that blueberries increase the antioxidant value of your blood (

-Bottom Line: Blueberries are very nutritious compared to most fruits and are loaded with powerful antioxidants, some of which can increase the antioxidant value of the blood and have protective effects on the brain.
+Blueberries are very nutritious compared to most other fruits and are loaded with powerful antioxidants, some of which can increase the amount of antioxidants in your blood and safeguard your brain.

 Egg yolks have been unfairly demonized because of their cholesterol content.

-What we're left with is one of the most nutritious foods on the planet.
-Whole eggs are so nutritious that they’re often referred to as “nature’s multivitamin.”
+Egg yolks are therefore one of the most nutritious foods on the planet.
+Whole eggs are so nutritious that they’re sometimes referred to as “nature’s multivitamin.”

-Egg yolks are loaded with vitamins, minerals and various powerful nutrients (40).
+Egg yolks are loaded with vitamins, minerals, and various powerful nutrients, including choline (

-They’re high in Lutein and Zeaxanthine, antioxidants that can protect the eyes and reduce your risk of eye diseases like cataracts and macular degeneration (41).
+They’re high in lutein and zeaxanthin, antioxidants that can protect your eyes and reduce your risk of eye diseases like cataracts and macular degeneration (

-Bottom Line: Whole eggs are so nutritious that they’re often called “nature’s multivitamin.”
-The yolk is where almost all of the nutrients are found, just eating the whites is a terrible idea.
+Whole eggs are so nutritious that they’re sometimes called “nature’s multivitamin.”
+The yolk is where almost all the nutrients are found.

 Dark chocolate with a high cocoa content is one of the most nutritious foods you can eat.

-It is loaded with fiber, iron, magnesium, copper and manganese (47).
+It is loaded with fiber, iron, magnesium, copper, and manganese (

-But the biggest factor is its amazing range of antioxidants.
+But its biggest benefit is its amazing range of antioxidants.

-In fact, a study showed that cocoa and dark chocolate scored higher than any other food they tested, which included blueberries and acai berries (48).
+In fact, a study showed that cocoa and dark chocolate scored higher in antioxidants than any other food tested, including blueberries and acai berries (

-There are multiple studies in humans showing that dark chocolate has powerful health benefits... including improved blood flow, a lower blood pressure, reduced oxidized LDL and improved brain function (49, 50, 51, 52).
+Multiple studies in humans suggest that dark chocolate has powerful health benefits, including improved blood flow, lower blood pressure, reduced oxidized LDL cholesterol, and improved brain function (

-One study found that people who consumed chocolate 5+ times per week had a 57% lower risk of heart disease (53).
+One study found that people who consumed chocolate more than 5 times per week had a 57% lower risk of heart disease (

-Given that heart disease is the most common cause of death in the world, this finding could have implications for millions of people.
+Given that heart disease is the most common cause of death worldwide, this finding could have implications for millions of people.

-Make sure to get dark chocolate with a 70% cocoa content, at least.
+Make sure to get dark chocolate with at least 70% cocoa content.
 The best ones contain 85% cocoa or higher.